python/mypy/test-data/unit/README.md

 type check programs and run them.
 Unlike the unit tests, these use the full builtins and library stubs instead of minimal ones.
 Run them using `runtests.py testpythoneval`.

+`runtests.py` by default runs tests in parallel using as many processes as there are logical cores the `runtests.py` process is allowed to use (on Windows this information isn't available, so 2 processes are used by default).
+You can change the number of workers using `-j` option.

+All pytest tests run as a single test from the perspective of `runtests.py`, and so `-j` option has no effect on them.
+Instead, `pytest` itself determines the number of processes to use.
+The default (set in `./pytest.ini`) is the number of logical cores; this can be overridden using `-n` option.

+Note that running more processes than logical cores is likely to significantly decrease performance; the relevant count is the number of processes used by `runtests.py` plus those used by `pytest`.

 Coverage reports